neilbantoc/neilbantoc.github.io/_posts/2017-01-06-service-design-echo.md

 **Time Period:** 2 months <br/>
 **Role:** UX Researcher, Technical Researcher <br/>
 **Tools:** Interviews, Personas, Scenarios, Service Blueprint, Storyboarding, Speed Dating, User Enactments, Survey Design, Wizard of Oz Testing <br/> <br/>
+We sought to design an on-campus service that aims to improve the communication skills of students at Carnegie Mellon University.
 This was a final requirement for Service Design, an elective I took when I was completing my Master’s degree in Human-Computer Interaction at Carnegie Mellon University

 <br />